bassosimone/neubot-spec/client-win32/index.md

 Each relese is made by a triple of file, the structure of the file name is a number dot a 9 digit number dot the extension.

 * The first number is the version number
-* The 9 digit number is made by three groups of three digits  indicating:
+* The 9 digit number is made by three groups of three digits.
-  *